toasterllc/MSPFETSim/README.md

 ## Overview

+MSPFETSim lets you use generic hardware (like FTDI or STM32 chips) to debug MSP430 targets, replacing proprietary debug probes like TI's [MSP-FET](https://www.ti.com/tool/MSP-FET).
+With MSPFETSim, you can:

+- Use generic probes (like a [FTDI cable](https://ftdichip.com/products/c232hm-ddhsl-0-2/)) to debug MSP430 chips

+- Debug a MSP430 in-system without external hardware, as long as the system has a means to toggle MSP430's `TEST` and `RST` pins

-MSPFETSim simulates a [MSP-FET](https://www.ti.com/tool/MSP-FET) debug probe in software to allow generic hardware (like FTDI or STM32 chips) to be used to debug MSP430 targets.
-MSPFETSim runs a modified version of the real MSP-FET firmware published by TI as a part of the [MSP Debug Stack](https://www.ti.com/tool/MSPDS) package.
-By running the real firmware, MSPFETSim should (in theory) support any MSP430 chip that the real MSP-FET hardware supports.
+MSPFETSim simulates the TI eZ-FET firmware on the host system and captures the Spy-bi-wire output signals.
+These signals are then delivered to whatever hardware is wired to the MSP430 `TEST` and `RST` pins.
+By running the real firmware, MSPFETSim should (in theory) support any MSP430 chip that the real eZ-FET probe supports.

-MSPFETSim instantiates a simulated USB device which appears to the host system as a real MSP-FET.
-This strategy means that MSPFETSim should work with existing tools that are compatible with the MSP-FET, such as [TI's Code Composer Studio](https://www.ti.com/tool/CCSTUDIO) or [mspdebug](https://github.com/dlbeer/mspdebug).
+MSPFETSim instantiates a simulated USB device which appears to the host system as a real eZ-FET probe.
+This strategy means that MSPFETSim works with existing tools that are compatible with the eZ-FET, such as [TI's Code Composer Studio](https://www.ti.com/tool/CCSTUDIO) and [mspdebug](https://github.com/dlbeer/mspdebug).

 MSPFETSim only supports Spy-bi-wire (2 wire) debugging of target MSP430 devices.
-JTAG (4 wire) support is technically feasible but unimplemented.

 MSPFETSim currently supports Linux.